Explaining Wisp Without Parentheses

 Curly-infix Notation

-We've got rid of P-word, but what about prefix math?
+We've got rid of P-WORD, but what about prefix math?
 It hurts.
 Any way to replace it with something more intuitive/familiar?
 Like SRFI-105, curly-infix expressions.

 Wisp SRFI requires curly-infix expressions as part of the dialect.
 So one can freely do